PanK0/ARGO/README.md

 Type3=false
 Delay=500
 DropRate=0.3
-Alterations=Change message content randomly
+Alterations=neighbourhood
 ```

 - Type1, Type2 and Type3 entries are trivial: they accept a boolean value true/false
 - Delay: accepts an int that indicates the number of milliseconds of delay to introduce in a Type1 byzantine
 - DropRate: accepts a float r, with 0 < r < 1, that indicates the probability to drop a message in a Type2 byzantine
-- Alterations: accepts a string. **TO DO**: for now it is not supported
+- Alterations: accepts a string, that may be `neighbourhood` or `path`.
+This randomly alterates the content of the specified field of the message by deleting an element.

 # LOGS